 See also: Doing Business in Canada - a checklist

-Most of the Canadian laws that affect day-to-day business operations are made by the country's 13 provinces and territories and there are some unique differences to be aware of if you intend to operate in multiple provinces/territories.
+Most of the Canadian laws that affect day-to-day business operations are made by the country's 13 provinces and territories and there are some unique differences to be aware of.
 These include residency requirements for directors, what it means to "carry on business" in the province and corresponding registration requirements, privacy obligations, language requirements and regulatory compliance.

 Unlike the common law system in the rest of Canada, the province of Quebec is a civil law jurisdiction.
 In addition, the Quebec Charter of the French Language mandates French as the official language of commerce, business, civil administration, labour relations and other areas in Quebec.

 This means that all work-related documents must be available to employees in French, including employment agreements, employer policies, and software or computer programs.
 Further, it is prohibited for an employer to make knowledge of any language other than French a job requirement, unless the employer can establish that such language skills are truly necessary for the position.

 In Canada, an amalgamation is a statutory means of combining two or more corporations into one continuing amalgamated corporation possessing all of the assets and liabilities of each of the amalgamating corporations.
 Unlike a US merger, a Canadian amalgamation does not include the concept of a surviving corporation, nor do any of the amalgamating entities cease to exist on amalgamation.

 The obligation to pay income taxes in Canada is based on residency of the taxpayer and not the taxpayer's citizenship.

 Also, while there are a few jurisdictions that allow the incorporation of an unlimited liability company (ULC), which can be taxed as a flow-through entity in the US, ULCs are not flow-through entities for Canadian income tax purposes.